All Episodes

 Just who is this we?

-You mean you?
+You mean you, the government?

-Because the only people I say I see engaging in profligate waste Are you and Obama and Reed and Pelosi?
+Because the only people I say I see engaging in profligate waste are you and Obama and Reed and Pelosi.

 Save what?

-We gotta save more.
+We got to save more.

-I can I could find you two stories a week from a month, two months ago, that said we're saving too much.
+I could find you two stories a week from a month, two months ago, that said we're saving too much.

 We're not putting money in the economy.